domnikl/highscore/README.md

 highscore
 ===========

-Rank keywords in long texts.
+Find and rank keywords in long texts.

 Features
 --------